How to be a festive badass.

 Trust me, I know!
 At this halfway point in the month I was starting to feel the beginning of ‘festive frazzle’.
 Late nights, two impending family weekends away from home and a tree with currently no presents under it - no wonder I was starting to feel anxious!

-My diet was also suffering - I’d been nibbling too many mini cheddars (a weakness), spending too much money on unhealthy bread-based breakfasts (something I try to avoid) and my afternoon tiredness meant I started to experience ‘sugar creep’.
+My diet was also suffering - I’d been nibbling too many mini cheddars (a weakness) and definitely not eating enough veggies.

 Something had to give or else I wasn’t going to make it to the end of the month!
 It was time to take action.